 Where is the septic system located?

 While the answer to this question is, of course, very important, the way it is answered will also provide a lot of useful information.
 Maybe, for example, the sellers have no idea where the septic tank is located.
-It’s a good bet that they haven’t contracted septic inspections and pumping regularly since purchasing the home themselves.
+If that’s the case, it’s a good bet they haven’t contracted septic inspections and pumping since purchasing the home themselves.
 Septic system maintenance is vital and if it has gone years without it, you’re probably going to run into some issues.